yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 This file contains all the available social policies that can be "bought" with culture.

 They are organized in 'branches', each branch has an 'opener', one or more 'member' policies, and a 'finisher'.
 Therefore this file is organized using two levels - branch and member policy.

-The properties of the 'opener' are defined with the branch level, while the 'finisher' has an entry on the member level which _must_ be named as branch name + "Complete", case sensitive.
+The properties of the 'opener' are defined with the branch level, while the 'finisher' is an entry on the member level which _must_ be named as `branch name + " Complete"`, case sensitive.
+For example, the finisher of a policy branch "Tradition" will have the name "Tradition Complete".

 ### Branch structure